getslideapp/slate/source/index.html.md

 ## Fees

-The Admin transaction endpoints allows an admin user to create, update and delete fees.
+The Admin transaction endpoints allows an admin user to create and update fees charged to their users.

 <aside class="notice">
 <strong>A note about company fees</strong>